Investigating the practicalities of the 15 minute city concept in your local area

 While doing so, you should keep in mind the following steps:

-- Define your message
+- Define the message you want to share

-- Evaluate your resources
+- Evaluate the resources available to you

-- Consider possible obstacles and emergencies
+- Consider possible obstacles to getting the message across

 - Organise a plan for communication and decide how to monitor and modify it to achieve your results